OHIO-ECT/ITS-4750-Lab-01/README.md

 ### Lab Report Template

-41. Download and review the template MS-Word (.docx) file that is part of this GitHub repo.
+41. Download and review the template MS-Word (.docx) file that is part (shown above) of this GitHub repo.
 Use it as a template for how lab reports should be written.
 It won't answer EVERY question, but it should prove to be a good guide and starting point.

 42. Install DrawIO from https://www.diagrams.net or use the web version.
 The desktop version is a bit more full featured and does not require a network connection to use.